Summerlin, Nevada: History

-In 1990, Summerlin Parkway, a six-lane highway costing $22 million to complete, running from Rainbow Boulevard to Town Center Drive, connecting the U.S. Route 95 to the new development.
+In 1990, Summerlin Parkway – a six-lane highway costing $22 million to complete, running from Rainbow Boulevard to Town Center Drive – was opened, connecting the new development to U.S. Route 95.

 To mitigate environmental impact, Summa Corporation made a deal with the Bureau of Land Management in which they traded 5,000 acres of environmentally sensitive land for 3,000 acres of land better suited for development.
 After this environmental concern was addressed, development began.
 By the end of 1990, the construction of its first residential area, park, and school had been completed.
 In 1994, Summa Corporation rebranded itself as the Howard Hughes Corporation and continued to develop new areas of Summerlin.

 The Great Recession led to a temporary slowdown in new construction within Summerlin.
 However, development activity increased significantly after 2014, highlighted by the opening of Downtown Summerlin, a 106-acre development featuring retail stores, restaurants, and entertainment venues.